host452b/rsearch/PRIVACY.md

 If you have any questions or concerns about this privacy policy:

-- ??
-Open an issue on GitHub: https://github.com/clemente0731/rsearch/issues
+- open an issue on GitHub: https://github.com/clemente0731/rsearch/issues
-- ??
-View the source code: https://github.com/clemente0731/rsearch
+- view the source code: https://github.com/clemente0731/rsearch

 ## Summary

 **RSearch is privacy-first:**
-- ?
-Zero data collection
+- zero data collection
-- ?
-No tracking
+- no tracking
-- ?
-No external communications
+- no external communications
-- ?
-Fully local operation
+- fully local operation
-- ?
-Open source and auditable
+- open source and auditable

 ---